 Buyer's guide · Practical checklist

-How to choose a dentist in Australia (2026 checklist)
+How to Choose A Dentist in Australia (2026 Checklist)

-Written by Compare Dentists editorial team · Updated 16 April 2026 · 3 min read
+Written by Compare Dentists editorial team · Updated 3 June 2026 · 3 min read

 What should I look for when choosing a dentist?

-- ✓ Always verify credentials with the relevant Australian industry body.
+- ✓Always verify credentials with the relevant Australian industry body.

-- ✓ Require 3+ written itemised quotes before committing.
+- ✓Require 3+ written itemised quotes before committing.

-- ✓ A 4.5+ rating across 50+ public reviews is a reasonable baseline — ignore <20 reviews.
+- ✓A 4.5+ rating across 50+ public reviews is a reasonable baseline — ignore <20 reviews.

-- ✓ Communication quality in the first 24 hours predicts service quality later.
+- ✓Communication quality in the first 24 hours predicts service quality later.

-- ✓ Cheapest is rarely best; mid-tier value is usually the safest pick.
+- ✓Cheapest is rarely best; mid-tier value is usually the safest pick.

 The 10-point checklist